ldijkman/Honda-XR600R/README.md

 but my 1988 drive shaft spline is not as fine as this picture, but course , driveshaft is 6 teeth spline?

+nicecnc says not yet availeble for 6 tooth spline

 520 chain outside is 14 teeth but want 15 teeth, maybe less rpm on higher speeds

 https://www.nicecnc.com/collections/xr600r